Skip to content

 • Plugin Client (WebSocket port 9223) - Native IPC for UI automation, DOM interaction, and direct commands via mcp-bridge plugin

-23 Powerful Tools
+17 Powerful Tools

 The server exposes tools across 4 categories:

-Mobile Development (2 tools) - Device listing, emulator launch
+Mobile Development (1 tool) - Device listing

 This is an unofficial community project.
 Not affiliated with, endorsed by, or associated with the Tauri project or CrabNebula Ltd.